 Nearest MTR: Central

-According to recommendations of Brenda’s local friends, they suggested we tried Yat Lok Restaurant’s roast instead of the more commercial and famous Yung Kee.
+According to the recommendations from Brenda’s local friends, we opted for Yat Lok Restaurant’s roast instead of the more commercial and famous Yung Kee.
 Of course, we trusted the local recommendations!

-We ordered the HK$145 set, which consisted of BBQ and roast pork, as well as half of its famous roast goose (HK$250).
-It was a really hearty meal as our last in Hong Kong.
-Obviously, it’s quite pricey considering, but I would say it’s totally worth it, especially if you’re looking to splurge for at least one meal.
+We ordered a set for two, which cost around HK$230 and included a selection of BBQ and roast pork, along with half of their famous roast goose for about HK$210.
+This hearty meal served as our final feast in Hong Kong.
+While the prices may seem steep, I would say it’s worth it, especially if you’re looking to treat yourself to a memorable dining experience.

 Bonus: Egg tarts

-Also read: Top 10 Reasons You Need to Visit Hong Kong
+Also read: 10 Michelin Street Food Stalls You Must Visit in Hong Kong

-I spent a considerable amount of time putting this together, so I hope this is actually helpful!
-There were still other food places I wanted to try, but as I’ve been telling everybody: there was too much food, but not enough space.
+I spent quite a bit of time putting this together, so I hope you find it helpful!
+There were still many other food places I wanted to explore, but as I’ve been telling everyone: there’s just too much food and not enough space!